If you own a camera, you’re a photographer. If you own a Stradivarius – you own a Stradivarius.”

 The best thing you can do is to be yourself and specialise in what you do best – and I don’t mean “choose a niche”.
 I mean do something – or a combination of somethings – that very few other people are doing, so there’s no competition.

-For example: my husband, Paul, specialises in traditional solid run plaster cornices – and one of my former clients said she’s a fan of mine because of my unique combination of inspiration, business coaching, internet marketing and web technology skills.
+For example: my husband specialised in traditional solid plaster cornices, run in situ – while one of my former clients said she’s a fan of mine because of my unique combination of inspiration, business coaching, internet marketing and web technology skills.

 You won’t appeal to everyone – but that’s OK.
 You don’t need “everyone” to buy from you.
-You just want the clients who understand what you’re about, who appreciate your unique talents and the way you do things – and who are happy to pay you for who you are, as much as for what you do.
+You just need to attract enough clients who understand what you’re about, who appreciate your unique talents and the way you do things – and who are happy to pay you for who you are, as much as for what you do.

 Play – rather than just own – your Stradivarius, and even “free” can’t compete with you.